Dexter Park (Chicago)

-Dexter Park was a horse race track in Chicago built in the years following the Civil War.
-It was named for a gelding and trotter who had set world records for the mile and inspired the naming of several new towns including Dexter, Missouri and Dexter, Texas (a village about an hour north of Dallas).
-The track's formal opening was held in July 1867.
+Dexter Park, a horse race track in Chicago, was constructed after the Civil War.
+Named after Dexter, a gelding and a trotter who set world records for the mile, it inspired the naming of several towns, including Dexter, Missouri, and Dexter, Texas.
+The track officially opened in July 1867.

-Early baseball games at Dexter Park that July included a series staged for the touring Washington Nationals.
-The Nationals had been undefeated until they played the Forest City (Rockford) club, which defeated the Nationals 29-23.
-This generated a good deal of excitement for a game the next day against the Chicago champions, the Excelsior club.
-The Nationals proceeded to pummel the Excelsiors 49-4.
-Some Chicago fans, and local newspapers, accused the Nationals of being "blacklegs", i.e. of having lost to Forest City on purpose, to hype interest in the Excelsior match and the attendant wagering.
-The Nats complained, and the newspapers retracted their accusations.
+That July, early baseball games at Dexter Park featured a series staged for the touring Washington Nationals.
+The Nationals had remained undefeated until they faced the Forest City (Rockford) club, which defeated them 29–23.
+This loss generated excitement for the next day’s game against the Chicago champions, the Excelsior club.
+The Nationals, however, beat the Excelsiors 49–4.
+Some Chicago fans and local newspapers accused the Nationals of being “blacklegs,” implying that they had lost to Forest City intentionally to boost interest in the Excelsior match and the accompanying wagering.
+The Nationals protested, and the newspapers retracted their accusations.

-Dexter Park was the first home of the Chicago White Stockings, one of the oldest professional baseball clubs in operation.
-Chicago's sporting businessmen formed the White Stockings in 1870 to represent Chicago as the Red Stockings had done for Cincinnati in 1869.
-The ball field was established inside the track's oval and had its own small set of bleachers encircling the field.
+Dexter Park served as the home field of the Chicago White Stockings, one of the oldest professional baseball clubs in existence.
+In 1870, Chicago’s sporting businessmen formed the White Stockings to represent Chicago as the Red Stockings had done for Cincinnati in 1869.
+The ball field was established within the track’s oval and featured its own small set of bleachers encircling the field.

 When the National Association of Professional Base Ball Players formed in 1871, the White Stockings joined the new league and relocated to the lakefront, at Union Base-Ball Grounds.
 That move proved ill-fated, as it put the team's home field in the path of the Great Chicago Fire; the club did not field another professional team for two years while it nursed its financial position.

 Dexter Park was situated on the west side of Halsted Street, between 47th Street to the south and the imaginary line of 42nd Street to the north.
 This property was owned by, and adjacent to, the Union Stock Yards.
 The "bird's-eye view" of the stockyards, from ca. 1878, shows part of the race track at the left edge.